flyteorg/flyte/docs/user_guide/productionizing/configuring_access_to_gpus.md

    return torch.cuda.is_available()
 ```
 ### How it works?
-In this case, ``flytepropeller`` injects an additional nodeSelector to the resulting Pod spec, indicating the partition size:
+In this case, ``flytepropeller`` injects an additional node selector expression to the resulting pod spec, indicating the partition size:

 ```yaml
 spec: